GavrilaAdrian/OOP-2024-Project-FlowBuilder-App/README.md

 -some eerors dont get counted as they should in analytics -i cannot use other steps in output step
 -i didnt add:
-How many times the flow has been started because it can be started only once - i added starting tmie instead for that How many times the flow has been completed because it can be completed only once - i added ending tmie instead for that Number of error screens displayed for each step - i added total numbers of errors for that Average number of errors per flow completed
+How many times the flow has been started because it can be started only once - i added starting time instead for that How many times the flow has been completed because it can be completed only once - i added ending time instead for that Number of error screens displayed for each step - i added total numbers of errors for that Average number of errors per flow completed